Africa Energies Summit

 Africa's Energy Future

-An exclusive opportunity to hear the thoughts of TGS CEO, Kristian Johansen, joined by other industry leaders, during a panel discussion comparing Africa with other global regions on returns, risk, cycle time, fiscal stability, and delivery credibility.
-Discussion focuses on what is needed - commercially, regulatorily and operationally - to accelerate sanctioning, sustain production, and keep Africa investable for many decades to come.
+An exclusive opportunity to hear from TGS CEO, Kristian Johansen, joined by other industry leaders, during a panel discussion comparing Africa with other global regions on returns, risk, cycle time, fiscal stability and delivery credibility.

 Technology’s Role in Africa